Khalid9180/project1/README.md

-# Project1 :
+# Project1 ( The Snake ) :
 ![hero](https://user-images.githubusercontent.com/106959352/176841672-2ee19b28-1577-4397-a7e2-a4b0032b1292.png)

-The Snake Game :
+Description :

 I was able to create a simple snake game with only one square as the the length of the snake, also i added a score and gameover screen.

+How to paly ?

+It is very easy game to play, just use arrow up, down, right and left to move the snake and achieve the highest score possible.

 Future work: